HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 The search currently provides the following capabilities:

-- WCM Crawling
+- WCM crawling
-- Push API for use with WCM Content Sources
+- Pushing API for use with WCM Content Sources
-- Search via REST API
+- Search through REST API

 ## Prerequisites